CFN-softbio/VISION/README.md

    - This is the default setting in this public repository.
 No additional configuration required
    - Data is transferred through files in a shared filesystem
    - If the commands become desynced, you can clear the temp folder to resolve it
+   - Works with the backend docker container (recommended)
 2. **SSH Connection**
+   - **Untested with the new MultiAgentQueue update, might require some debugging**
    - For connecting to a remote backend server
    - Requires SSH access to the backend machine
    - All communication goes through the server, credentials should be that of the server in both files